mendix/docs/howto/tutorials/build-an-employee-directory-app-1-create-the-app.md

 * **Theme Customizer**
 * **Feedback**

+You can click on the Mendix logo to go back to the **Developer Portal**.

 ![](attachments/build-an-employee-directory-app/main-menu.png)

-The main window of the Web Modeler that you are currently viewing is the home page.
-Here you will be developing the app by editing pages, microflows, and the domain models.
+The main window of the Web Modeler is you’ll be developing the app by editing pages, microflows, and domain models.

 ![](attachments/build-an-employee-directory-app/main-window.png)

-On the right of the Web Modeler is the toolbox and the properties of the element you have selected in the editing area.
-The toolbox contains widgets, building blocks, or microflow activities that you can drag into your app.
+On the right side of the Web Modeler you can find the toolbox and properties of elements you select in the editing area.
+The toolbox contains widgets, building blocks, or microflow activities that you can add to your app.

 ![](attachments/build-an-employee-directory-app/toolbox.png)